idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/waterncg.md

 Material provides all phase pressures, saturation, densities, viscosities etc, as well as all mass fractions of all fluid components in all fluid phases in a single material using the formulation provided in the [`PorousFlowWaterNCG`](/PorousFlowWaterNCG.md) UserObject.
-As with many PorousFlow materials, two versions must be supplied - one for the nodes, and one for the quadrature points.

 !listing modules/porous_flow/test/tests/fluidstate/theis.i block=Materials/waterncg

-!listing modules/porous_flow/test/tests/fluidstate/theis.i block=Materials/waterncg_qp

 ## Initial condition